TaitoUnited/taito-cli/README.md

     ```
     #!/bin/bash

     # NOTE: These are example settings!
-Replace them with the settings
+Replace them with your personal
-    # defined by your organization.
-If your organization uses also some
+    # settings or with the settings defined by your organization.
-    # additional private plugins, remember to configure also them in your
-    # personal configuration file.

     export taito_image="taitounited/taito-cli:latest"
     export taito_global_plugins="docker-global fun-global gcloud-global \